Shuswap Nation Tribal Council

-The Shuswap Nation Tribal Council is a First Nations Tribal Council in the Canadian province of British Columbia.
-Based in the Thompson and Shuswap Districts of the Central Interior, although including one band on the upper Columbia River in the East Kootenay region.
-It is one of two tribal councils of the Secwepemc people, the other being the Northern Shuswap Tribal Council of the Cariboo region farther to the north.
+The Shuswap Nation Tribal Council is a First Nations tribal council in the Canadian province of British Columbia.
+It is Based in the Thompson and Shuswap Districts of the Central Interior, and includes one band on the upper Columbia River in the East Kootenay region.
+It is one of two tribal councils of the Secwepemc people, the other being the Northern Shuswap Tribal Council of the Cariboo region further to the north.
 The council is based in Kamloops, British Columbia.